Scholarly Concentrations Program (SCP)

 Scholarly Concentrations Program FAQ

 There are several methods in place to facilitate a good match between students and concentrations.
 In August a faculty led orientation is held for Year 1 students to introduce the SCP in general and to each concentration.
 Faculty leaders share with students the requirements of their concentration, the opportunities afforded to their students, and student accomplishments.
-In September a student/faculty facilitated “Round-Robin” is hosted so that Year 1 students can learn more about all concentrations.
+In August or September a student/faculty facilitated “Round-Robin” is hosted so that Year 1 students can learn more about all concentrations.
 From August to October the concentrations foster “shopping” experiences for Year 1 students so that they can attend concentration meetings in advance of choosing.

 Students may be in only 1 concentration.
 In order to have a robust and scholarly experience, students need to focus their interests and efforts within a given concentration.
 Students may attend, with permission, meetings of any concentration.
 With permission of their “home” concentration, this attendance may count towards their SC hours.
 For example, a student in Health Disparities may benefit from attending journal clubs in Public Health, Nutrition Research & Health and International Medicine.